jundalisay/superb/content/en/research/mohammad/quran/sura-004e.md

 and what is on earth, and Allah encompasses everything. -->

-{{< s v="127" >}} When they ask you for a ruling about women, say: “Allah gives you a ruling about them, and so does what is stated to you in the Book about widowed women from whom you withhold what is decreed for them, yet you desire to marry them, and about helpless children: that you should treat the orphans fairly.” <!-- Whatever good you do, Allah knows it. -->
+{{< s v="127" >}} When they ask you for a ruling about women, say: “Allah gives you a ruling about widowed women from whom you withhold what is decreed for them.
+Yet you want to marry them, and about helpless children: that you should treat the orphans fairly.” <!-- Whatever good you do, Allah knows it. -->

 {{< s v="128" >}} If a woman fears maltreatment or desertion from her husband, there is no fault in them if they reconcile their differences, for reconciliation is best.
-Souls are prone to ava- rice; yet if you do what is good, and practice piety—Allah is Cognizant of what you do.
+Souls are prone to avarice; yet if you do what is good, and practice piety.

 {{< s v="129" >}} You will not be able to treat women with equal fairness, no matter how much you desire it.
 But do not be so biased as to leave another suspended.
 If you make amends, and act righteously.

 {{< s v="130" >}} If they separate, Allah will enrich each from His abundance. <!-- Allah is Bounteous and Wise. -->

 {{< s v="131" >}} <!-- 131.
 To Allah belongs everything in the heavens and everything on earth.
 We have instructed those who were given the Book before you, and you, to be conscious of Allah. --> They say, “Did we not side with you, and defend you from the believers?”
-Allah will judge between you on the Day of Resurrection; and
-Allah will give the disbelievers no means of overcoming the believers.
+Allah will judge between you on the Day of Resurrection; and Allah will give the disbelievers no means of overcoming the believers.

 <!--
 132. To Allah belongs everything in the heavens and everything on earth.
 Allah suffices as